puls369ar/kili-kia/README.md

 In this repo I'll assemble all the details about initialization of my marketing/sponsorhsip project where I am trying to be funded for my Kilimanjaro Climbing.

+# PPT Motto
+Conquer Mountains, One Snickers at a Time

 # PPT Plan

 ## Slide 1: Title Slide